AdobeDocs/workfront.en/help/manage-work/gantt-chart/use-the-gantt-chart/get-started-with-gantt.md

 # Get started with the Gantt Chart

-In `Adobe Workfront`, there are two Gantt charts with similar functionality:
+In Adobe Workfront, there are two Gantt charts with similar functionality:

 * The task list Gantt Chart: displays information about tasks at the project level and is editable.
 * The project list Gantt Chart: displays information about projects and is not editable.